 If the surrounding air has constant temperature what equation can we infer for the object's temperature?

 So Newton's Cooling Law leads us to the following differential equation: Right now we don't know anything about other than it's constant.
 For the wrong choice of our equation could predict something weird.

-For values does the differential equation match our intuition about the real world?
+For what values of does the differential equation match our intuition about the real world?

 Hint: Think about different cases for the initial temperature and what the equation implies about these scenarios.